 For example, you might opt to first ask your customers to rate their overall experience with your company.
 You can adjust the rating scale to match your preferences (and any existing survey data), by selecting from a scale of one to three, one to five, one to ten, or even a scale of emojis.

-If your “rating” field averages out to a number above four, for example, you can safely assume that your results are generally positive — then keep that in mind as you work your way through the rest of your responses.
+As you analyze your data, these simple questions make it easy for your team to get an at-a-glance understanding of survey results.
+E.g., if your “rating” field averages out to a number above four, for example, you can safely assume that your results are generally positive — then keep that in mind as you work your way through the rest of your responses.

 As you build out your survey, it’s important to make sure that you’re collecting the kind of feedback that will help you make informed decisions about improvements to your website and company as a whole.

-So before writing questions and responses, consider what you’re hoping to learn from your survey.
+So, before writing questions and responses, consider what you’re hoping to learn from your survey.
 Then, use this to shape your copy and workflow.

-Then, you could use this insight to either launch your new plans, or head back to the drawing board to come up with a new structure.
+Alternatively, if you’re looking to develop new pricing plans, you might choose to ask whether your existing clients would be willing to pay those prices.
+Use this insight to either launch your new plans or head back to the drawing board to come up with a new structure.

 When it comes down to it, the value you get out of your customer surveys all depends on how effective you are at asking questions that yield helpful responses.